-Alphabet Soup: Intro to LGBTQIA+
+Alphabet Soup: Intro to LGBTQIA2S+

-In the past decade alone, the term LGBT has turned into LGBTQIA+ and more, not to mention that the term queer has made a comeback as it is reclaimed by some in the community.
+In the past decade alone, the term LGBT has turned into LGBTQIA2S+ and more, not to mention that the term queer has made a comeback as it is reclaimed by some in the community.
 Moreover, terms such as genderqueer, agender, non-binary/enby and more have joined trans(gender).
 What do all these letters mean, why are they relevant, and how can individuals, schools, organizations and companies support this ever growing community?
 This workshop covers all of this and more, from definitions and etymology of words to ways that you can integrate diversity inclusion practices in your day to day life. (can be geared towards schools/teachers, counselors/therapists, camps, universities, businesses, non-profits, etc.)

-Treating Equally: LGBTQIA+ Inclusivity in Healthcare
+Treating Equally: LGBTQIA2S+ Inclusivity in Healthcare

 Doctors, nurses, psychologists, physical therapists, front office staff, and everyone else in the medical field interact with members of the LGBTQIA+ community on a regular basis, yet members of this community are more likely to be refused health care, be blamed for their medical issues due to their identities, and often choose to avoid health care settings due to these issues.
 Dr. Kattari offers this workshop on how to make health care settings more inclusive, providing training on the language relating to the LGBTQIA+ community, and help medical professionals optimize their workplaces into somewhere welcoming to all those needing health care.
 (Can be done for medical professionals in general, or specifically geared toward reproductive health care, STI treatment, counseling, therapy, and more).